Pop quiz: What is one of the most important things you should do while riding an escalator?

 This increases the safety of the riding public by reducing the infection vector and encouraging them to use one of the most important safety features of an escalator.

 For more information, see our product page here:

-The Ultraviolet Handrail Sanitizer is only one part of our KONE Spares Engineered Escalator Solutions, a collection of mods and upgrades to make older escalators new again.
+The Ultraviolet Handrail Sterilizer is only one part of our KONE Spares Engineered Escalator Solutions, a collection of mods and upgrades to make older escalators new again.